Tony McRae (American football)

-Tony McRae (born May 3, 1993) is an American football cornerback who is a free agent.
+Tony McRae (born May 3, 1993) is an American college football coach and former cornerback.
+He is the cornerbacks coach for North Carolina A&T, a position he has held since 2025.
 He played college football at North Carolina A&T, and signed with the Oakland Raiders as an undrafted free agent in 2016.

 Early life

 McRae attended Scotland High School, in Laurinburg, North Carolina where he played varsity football and basketball.
-During his senior year, McRae helped lead the Fighting Scotts to a 14-0 undefeated season and the 2011 NCHSAA 4A State football championship.
+During his senior year, McRae helped lead the Fighting Scotts to a 14–0 undefeated season and the 2011 NCHSAA 4A State football championship.
 McRae's performance earned a place on the 2011 All-Cape Fear Regional Team as he was the leading rusher among NC state champion teams with 1,835 yards and 32 touchdowns.

 College career

 McRae accepted an athletic scholarship to attend North Carolina A&T State University, where he played for coach Rod Broadway's as a member of his first NC A&T Aggies football recruiting class.

 2012 season

 As a true freshman, McRae played in all 11 of the Aggie's games, and started in 3 of them.
 He would get his first start at cornerback to replace starting left cornerback Deji Olatoye who moved to free safety to replace of an injured Isaiah Martin.
 McRae would finish the 2012 season with a total of 23 tackles, 14 of them solo and 9 assisted; 4 broken up passes and 9 Kick returns.